-- Implement a policy recognising the importance of regional airports in increasing the connectivity of regional Australia and to consider future planning and funding of regional airports; - Provide recurrent funding for the Regional Airport Fund to ensure that regional airports can be upgraded and maintained, and to guarantee the sustainability of the regional aviation network \$500m over 4 years; - 3.
+- Implement a policy recognising the importance of regional airports in increasing the connectivity of regional Australia and to consider future planning and funding of regional airports; - Provide recurrent funding for the Regional Airport Fund to ensure that regional airports can be upgraded and maintained, and the cost of security can be covered in regional airports \$500m over 4 years; - 3.
 Upgrade the guidelines for the Regional Airport Fund to allow for landside developments to be considered; and - 4.
 Review the efficacy of Western Australia's Strategic Airport Asset and Financial Management Framework (as recommended by the Productivity Commission) to assess the efficacy of the Framework and determine its suitability for application across all jurisdictions.
 Subject to the results of the review, support the roll-out of the Framework across other Australian jurisdictions.